jooaodanieel/dk-assist/README.md

 As we can see, both `requiredFiles` and `envSample` elements require a `name`, and accept a `description` as documentation.
 Also, `envSample` elements accept a `default` value.

-### Commands

-With the `Assistfile.json` set, we can use `dk-assist` to our help:

-- `./dk-assist scaffold` will generate all the `requiredFiles` listed, so you can easily fill them
-- `./dk-assist report` will display the status of your repository regarding the required files, informing which of the files need to be filled yet (and which have already been filled)

 ## Contributing